 A 2-channel boiler programmer costs around £50.
 Consult your boiler manufacturer to find one that suits your model.

 Changing settings costs nothing.
-A recent report from the Energy Saving Trust indicated that turning down the room thermostat by 1°C could save you up to 10% of your heating bill, around £54 per year.
+A recent report from the Energy Saving Trust indicated that turning down the room thermostat by 1°C could save you up to 10% of your heating bill, around £60 per year for an average property.

 A thermostatic radiator valve costs between £5 and £20.